View Document Text

 Additional Compensation We Receive.

-separately.
-Consequently, we may have an incentive to recommend that you participate in our wrap
+broker/custodian’s) services separately.
+Consequently, they may have an incentive to recommend that

 Item 5: